epfl-ada/ada-2021-project-aibohphobia/README.md

 As we are interested in linking the quote to a geographical place, we do so by taking the geographical location of the journal.
 We currently use the URL given by the QuoteBank dataset to retrieve information about the journal though the wikidata API.

+We also add a dataset which countains the countries belonging to each continent in a csv file.

 As of now we do not plan on using any additional datasets.